michaelrafailyk/PencilModifier/README.md

 ## Settings

-The plugin settings are located in `Menu > View > Pencil Modifier`.
+The plugin settings are located in `Menu > Path > Pencil Modifier`.

 ![](Images/Settings.png)